RAWTechLLC/vscode-prototype/docs/user-guide/vscode-integration.md

-# VS Code Integration Guide
+# VS Code Integration

-This guide covers the key VS Code features and integrations available in our development environment.
+This guide covers the VS Code features and integrations available in the prototype environment.

 ## Python Development Features